Digital Privacy Under Attack: Challenges and Enablers: Attacks on Privacy-preserving Models

 \subsection{Membership Inference Attack}

-When the machine learning models are associated with sensitive domains, such as financial services~\cite{khandani2010consumer} or medical research~\cite{backes2016membership}, not only the models themselves, but the membership information in the training sets may motivate the privacy risks of individuals.
-So another branch of research related to membership inference attacks focuses on the field of machine learning, unlike what discussed in~\Cref{membership}, aiming at determining whether a targeted individual-related record is part of a specific sensitive training dataset.
+When machine learning models are associated with sensitive domains, such as financial services~\cite{khandani2010consumer} or medical research~\cite{backes2016membership}, not only the models themselves, but the membership information in the training sets can motivate the privacy risks of individuals. {This type of attack, which targets machine learning models by determining whether a specific individual record is part of a sensitive training dataset, is known as a membership inference attack.}

+\begin{definition}[Membership Inference Attack] A membership inference attack targets a specific record $r_t$, and the goal of the adversary $A$ is to determine whether $r_t$ was used in the training set $D$ by querying the model $M$. \end{definition}

-As we know, in the process of constructing machine learning models, numerous sensitive data, including individuals' transactions and preferences, medical health records, locations or face images, are used as training data.
-There is a certain possibility that black-box models or white-box models may unintentionally disclose secrets of private training data by either the specific predictive behavior or the details of their structures and parameters.
-In the background of machine learning, the black-box setting is referred to as the condition where the adversary can only obtain the model's output results under given inputs, while the white-box setting represents the condition where the adversary can obtain almost all the secret parameters and internal structure of the model, and both are common in practical application scenarios. \Cref{fig:blackwhite} shows the visual difference between above two settings.
+As we know, in the process of constructing machine learning models, a lot of sensitive data, including individuals' transactions and preferences, medical health records, or face images, are used as training data.
+There is some possibility that black-box models or white-box models unintentionally reveal the secrets of private training data either by the specific predictive behavior or the details of their structures and parameters.
+In machine learning, the black-box setting is referred to as the condition where the adversary can only obtain the model's output results under given inputs, while the white-box setting represents the condition under which the adversary can learn almost all the secret parameters and internal structure of the model, and both are common in practical application scenarios. \Cref{fig:blackwhite} shows the visual difference between the two settings above.